 People often wonder about the failures of pipelines in their areas.
-To help people visualize how often pipelines fail we have created maps that allow you to examine failure information state by state, and the pop-up windows will provide reported information on each failure as you select it.
-We have provided some basic information about each failure such as type of pipeline, operator, cause of the failure, how much product escaped, size and pressure of pipeline, numbers of injuries or fatalities, etc. We did this work on the CARTO mapping platform with a generous grant from CARTO.
+To help people visualize how often pipelines fail we have created our “Monthly Incident Dashboard” that allows you to examine failure information state by state.
+We have provided some basic information about each failure such as type of pipeline, operator, cause of the failure, how much product escaped, size and pressure of pipeline, numbers of injuries or fatalities, etc.

-The only failures shown on these maps are from pipelines that fall under the PHMSA regulations, which includes about 2.7 million miles of pipelines.
+The only failures shown on the Monthly Incident Dashboard are from pipelines that fall under the PHMSA regulations, which includes about 2.7 million miles of pipelines.
 There are at least another 500,000 miles of pipelines that are not covered by PHMSA’s regulations and often are not covered by any regulations at all.
 These would include many production, rural gathering, produced water, and other types of pipelines.
 Incidents on those pipeline, while perhaps significant, will not show up on these maps.

 All of these failures are based on the following definitions in PHMSA’s regulations: